-In the context of the information produced by MapBiomas, there are maps that describe the dynamics of land occupation by pasturelands in the last 38 years (Collection 8).
+In the context of the information produced by MapBiomas, there are maps that describe the dynamics of land occupation by pasturelands in the last 39 years (Collection 9).
 This information is crucial for a better understanding of the complex processes related to changes in land use and land cover in Brazil, especially those related to the gain and loss of biodiversity and productivity.

 Specifically, the MapBiomas pasture mapping has been based on the approach described in Parente et al. (2017) using the Landsat satellite series and the supervised classifier Random Forest with different feature space and sampling techniques (figure 1).
-The improvements made collection by collection helped to increase the overall accuracy and to reduce the confusions between pastures and other land-cover and land-use types (e.g.native vegetation, agricultural crops).
-In addition, Collection 8 has done an entire revision over the 31 thousand training samples from 1985 to 2022 and added another 19 thousand new training samples focusing on improving the quality of the map.
-Also, 4.296 new training samples were added as intervention points to specific situations where the classifier was performing poorly to map pasturelands or mapping non-pasture areas wrongly.
+Every collection had improvements that helped to increase the overall accuracy and to reduce the confusions between pastures and other land-cover and land-use types (e.g. native vegetation, agricultural crops).

 Figure 1.
-Pasture mapping workflow regarding the MapBiomas Collection 7.
+Pasture mapping workflow regarding the MapBiomas Collection 9.